-The Project Owner is permitted to enter into agreements with sub-contractors in accordance with the parameters set out in the contract.
+The Project Owner and/or partners can enter into agreements with R&D providers in accordance with the framework that follows from the contract.

-The use of sub- contractors does not release the Project Owner from the obligations and responsibilities stipulated in the contract.
+The use of R&D providers does not exempt the Project Owner from its obligations and liability pursuant to the contract.